 Meanwhile, the Bishop and the Elders Quorum President and who-knows-how-many members of the Relief Society are trying to “get in the door” so that they can bring these sheep back into the flock.
 We often send our very best people in an effort to win them over (or maybe wear them down), because we have all heard stories about the one guy who after 50 years of hiding behind the curtain finally opened the door and went on to become a member of the Third Quorum of the Seventy.
 We know, deep down, that staying connected is our duty, but in the back of our minds we can’t help but wonder if in the process of tailing the one we’re sapping the willing of their enthusiasm or misallocating our finite human resources and squandering a chance to provide more fruitful service elsewhere.
-In fact, at this very moment, somewhere in this worldwide church, someone is sitting in a PEC meeting grappling with this very problem.
+In fact, at this very moment, somewhere in this worldwide church, someone is sitting in a meeting grappling with this very problem.

 In the fall of 2000 I found myself in just such a meeting when someone—facetiously—suggested that we might all be better off if we could just home teach all of these “extremely less active” members in some more efficient manner: post a proclamation in the town square, perhaps, or submit a monthly message to the Personals section of the local paper.
 Then, as is often the case in such moments, facetiousness gave way to thoughtful discussion, and off-the-wall thinking was replaced by out-of-the-box solutions.
 The solution in this case was “home teaching by mail.”

 Now before you report us all to Salt Lake, let me explain our reasoning.
-The only people eligible for this experiment were those who had resisted every previous approach by Home and Visiting Teachers.
+The only people eligible for this experiment were those who had resisted every previous approach by Home/Visiting Teachers and Ministers.
 In some cases they had expressed open hostility to such visitors and in others they were reasonably nice but resolutely uncooperative.
 So we figured that if we couldn’t get through the door, we could maybe sneak in through the mailbox.
 In any case, we knew we couldn’t do any worse than we were doing already, and we might—just might—achieve some measure of success through an unconventional approach.
 Worst case, we figured, we would ensure that these prodigals knew the name and phone number of someone in the ward on the off-chance that they decided—finally—to take a few cautious steps toward home.

 This collection includes most of the letters I have written to my Get Lost Lambs.
 Some letters I have omitted because they were strictly informational: invitations to ward or stake activities, for example.
 A few of these notes have been edited slightly for clarity.
 But for the most part, the letters you see here appear as they did when I mailed them.